jeamy/asciisky/doc/comets.md

   - Require at least one valid time reference among `epoch_tt`, `Tp`, or a complete Y/M/D for epoch or perihelion.
   - Index by `designation`.

-Cache: standardized DataFrame is stored in `cache/comets_dataframe.pkl` with a 6h validity.
+Cache: standardized DataFrame is stored in PostgreSQL with a TTL of 31 days.

 ## Geometry and Distances